 11. A single dose of Hib-PRP is required for all children aged 12 months to under 5 years regardless of the number of doses given in their first year.
 Children who receive catch up DTaP-IPV-HepB/Hib between ages 12 months to under 5 years do not require a single antigen Hib vaccine (Hib-PRP) as this is covered by the combination vaccine.
 Healthy children aged 5 years and older do not need Hib vaccination.

 12. For healthy infants commencing PCV vaccination under 12 months of age, a primary course is two doses with a minimum of eight weeks between doses.
 A booster dose is given eight weeks after the completion of the primary course from age 12 months.
-It may be given after at least four weeks if that coincides with the 12-month immunisation event, to get them back on to schedule.
+To get them back on schedule, if the booster dose is not given after 8 weeks, it can be given at the 15-months event.
 Unimmunised healthy children aged 12 months to under 5 years require two PCV doses given at least eight weeks apart.
 For a child who did not complete their primary course when under 12 months of age, do not count doses given prior to age 12 months when determining the number of PCV catch up doses required– give two doses as for unvaccinated healthy children.
 Healthy children aged 5 years and older do not need PCV.
-See chapter 16 ‘Pneumococcal disease’ for PCV13 schedules for high-risk children.
+See chapter 17 ‘Pneumococcal disease’ for PCV13 schedules for high-risk children.

 13. All children eligible for meningococcal B catch-up should be vaccinated at the earliest opportunity (see Table 13.4).
 If MenB was started before the age 5 years, then the funded course can be completed.
 The recommended number (two or three doses) is based on the age at which the child receives their first dose.